 The appliance is supplied factory wired complete with 1 m of mains cable.
+(Note - the plug must be removed from the cable).
 All electrical connections to the mains supply must be made in full accordance with the current I.E.E. regulations (BS 7671).